-NOTE 1: For the whole global maximum number, the maximum number managed by primary NSACF is the last one to be reached.
-So before the maximum number managed by Primary NSACF is nearly to be reached, the primary NSACF can decrease the local maximum number of registered UEs according to step 4 of clause 6.13.3.3 for those Local NSACF that are below a configured usage threshold.
+NOTE 1: For the whole global maximum number, the maximum number managed by the primary NSACF is the last one to be reached.
+Before the maximum number managed by Primary NSACF is nearly to be consumed, the primary NSACF can decrease the local maximum number of registered UEs according to step 4 of clause 6.13.3.3 for those local NSACFs that are below a configured usage threshold.

 If the update flag parameter from the NSACF indicates decrease and the UE entry is managed by the primary NSACF, per the received UE ID information the UE entry stored at the Primary NSACF is updated for the related UE ID, including the NF ID and Access type.

-NOTE 2: The UE entry managed by the Primary NSACF is used to support the session continuity when the UE moves to the new service area and local maximum number is reached at the target NSACF.
+NOTE 2: The UE entry managed by the Primary NSACF is used to support the session continuity when the UE moves to the new service area and the local maximum number is reached at the target NSACF.

 If the update flag parameter from the NSACF indicates decrease, the Primary NSACF updates the UE entry for the related UE ID, NF ID and Access type.